 Progressive discipline may also include a range of interventions, supports and consequences when inappropriate behaviours have occurred, with a focus on improving behaviour, such as one or more of the following:

-- Meeting with the pupil’s parent/guardian, pupil and participant;
+- Meeting with the pupil’s parent(s)/guardian(s), pupil and principal;

-- Referral to a community agency for anger management or substance abuse counselling;
+- Referral to a community agency for anger management or substance abuse counseling;

 - Withdrawal of privileges;